 Tips of Self-leveling Epoxy Flooring

 Do not use notched trowels… whose notches seem to be disappearing.
 And do not use spiked shoes that seem to have lumps of debris attached to each spike.
-Don’t just assume that the epoxy will magically close and fill up any problem with the floor cause by the tools displacing the epoxy.
+Don’t just assume that the epoxy will magically close and fill up any problem with the floor caused by the tools displacing the epoxy.
 Clean tools = clean job.
 Make it a habit of cleaning those tools thoroughly after using them

 These floors have major operational advantages for industries.
 The smooth and seamless surface makes them ideal for the movement of forklift trucks and other vehicles that are shifting heavy loads on a continuous basis.
-Also the seamless structure makes the floors easier for cleaning and does not allow the accumulation of dirt and bacteria.
+Also, the seamless structure makes the floors easier for cleaning and does not allow the accumulation of dirt and bacteria.